-Packaging comes in all shapes and sizes and as designers we try to think of how the function or experience of this packaging can be emphasised or enhanced by the design.
+As designers, we’re always trying to think of how the functionality and experience of our food packaging can be emphasised or enhanced by the design.

-So without further a do, we have compiled a list of some great examples of packaging design in the food a drink industry.
+So without further a do, we have compiled a list of some great packaging examples and packaging design, in the food and drink industry.

 Credit to Jones Knowles Ritchie